cfpb/sbl-frontend/ENV-GUIDE.md

 # To start

-Copy `.env.example`, rename to `.env`, and place into the root of the project's folder.
+Make a copy of `.env.example`, rename to `.env`, and place into the root of the project's folder.

 # Required Environment Variables